 Please note that while these situations are meant to offer some insight into when your clients may need to apply for foreign qualification, the rules and requirements vary by state.
 Your clients should seek the guidance of an attorney to make sure they know for certain.

-How Does a Business File a Certificate of Registration?
+How to Obtain a Certificate of Registration

 Forms are available through the website of the state agency (usually the Secretary of State office) that handles business registration.
-Business owners can complete a certificate of registration on their own or have a trusted, knowledgeable resource prepare and submit it.
+Business owners can complete a Certificate of Registration on their own or have a trusted, knowledgeable resource prepare and submit it.

 CorpNet’s filing experts handle the foreign qualification paperwork in all 50 states.
 I encourage you to refer your clients to us (that’s after they’ve gotten professional legal and tax guidance related to operating in other states) to ensure their forms are filed accurately.